 So how do you distinguish true partners from the rest of the field?
 Here are a few ways to better understand a service supply chain logistics company’s intentions:

 Vendors typically do what’s necessary to fulfill contract terms.
-A partner does that – and a lot more.
-True partners look for ways to advance your goals and processes in ways you never considered could improve your bottom line.
+A true partner does that – and a lot more.
+Dedicated partners look for ways to advance your goals and processes in ways you never considered could improve your bottom line.

 It may seem like magic, but it’s just experience and dedication that makes all the difference in the world.
 Literally.